linode/docs/docs/guides/development/javascript/mean-stack-tutorial/index.md

     All the steps in this section should be issued from the `sbom` directory.

-1. Create a pair of additional components and services.
+1. Create additional components and services for the app.

         ng generate component artifact-list
         ng generate component top